 However, if using your CPQ is critical, please let our sales team know.
 We can explore your use case and identify if it’s possible to integrate with your CPQ or not.

 We have extensive CPQ capabilities within RevvSales, we encourage you to evaluate if they suffice your needs rather than maintaining products and price-books in Salesforce.

 However, if using your existing product catalog and price-book is critical, please let our sales team know.
-We can explore your use case and identify if it’s possible to synch with them or not.
+We can explore your use case and identify if it’s possible to sync with them or not.

 At the same time, cross-functional teams (such as Legal & Finance) that do not have (or require) Salesforce logins, can use their RevvSales logins to access and collaborate on deal documents as needed.

-With RevvSales you can manage various sales documents including the following -
+With RevvSales you can manage various sales documents including the following: